jeremybarbet/react-native-modalize/docs/PROPS.md

 | ---- | -------- | ------- |
 | bool | No       | `true`  |

-### `closeSnapPointStraightEnabled`
+### `closeSnapPointsStraightEnabled`

-Define if `snapPoint` props should close straight when swiping down or come back to initial position.
+Define if `snapPoints` props should close straight when swiping down or come back to initial position.

 ?> However, if the velocity value is reached it will close Modalize straight, even when `false`.